metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 ping google.com >> $home\Desktop\ping.txt
 ```

-`ipconfig /all` command (above) will telly you IP address of your router, you should definitely
+`ipconfig /all` command (above) will telly you IP address of your router,\
-ping it, here is example entry from `ipconfig /all`
+you should definitely ping it, here is example entry from `ipconfig /all`

-Default Gateway . . . . . . . . . : 192.168.8.1
+Default Gateway . . . . . . . . . : 192.168.4.1

 Now see if route to router is working by pinging address from your output: